-EDC 455 Diverse Learners in the K-8 Classroom.
-(3)
+E EDC 455 Diverse Learners in the K-8 Classroom.
+(3) fall, spring, summer

 Identifies and implements instructional practices for students with diverse needs in the elementary classroom.
 Laws related to special populations.
 Interactive forum.
 Prerequisite: approval of the East Education Office.